dolzenko/reflexive/README.md

 Reflexive is a Sinatra app and can be used stand-alone or mounted as Rack app from your Rails application.
-Reflexive is based on standard 1.9.2 Ruby library utilizing `UnboundMethod`, `methods/instance_methods` for reflection and Ripper parser for code navigation.
+Reflexive is based on standard 1.9.2 Ruby library utilizing `Method/UnboundMethod` classes, `methods/instance_methods` methods for reflection and Ripper parser for code navigation.
+Checkout [Reflexive: Live Class And Source Code Browser](http://dolzhenko.org/blog/?p=150) blog post for longer introduction.

 ### Features